ashwinpazhoor21/Networking_Website/README.md

 Description:

+This is a project that I made in my freetime, and it is a social media type wesbite.
+Functions exactly like Twitter or Facebook.

 *idea*: This folder contains all the *inspection profiles*, *.gitignore*, *misc.xml*. *modules.xml*, *network.iml*, *vcs.xml*.
 These files are all used to help the page work with the *network.js* function to make the page refresh content without having to yourself.

 *inspectionProfiles*: This folder contains the file for the network settings which is used to help render the page in real time.